-- The funding program currently available to the County (Federal, State) are limited to households with incomes 30% to 120% of Area Median Income (AMI); - Instability of the State Housing Incentives Partnership (SHIP Funds); and - There is no current Federal funding assistance for households at 140% of AMI.
+- The funding programs currently available to the County (Federal, State) are limited to households with incomes 30% to 120% of Area Median Income (AMI); - Instability of the State Housing Initiatives Partnership Program (SHIP Funds); and - There is no current Federal funding assistance for households at 140% of AMI.
 SHIP has been used in some jurisdictions, but these funds are subject to set-aside requirements.